decred/politeia/politeiawww/api/www/v1/api.md

 Login as a user or admin.
 Admin status is determined by the server based on the user database.
 Note that Login reply is identical to Me reply.

+A valid TOTP code is required if user has set and verified a TOTP secret key previously.

 **Route:** `POST /v1/login`

 **Params:**